dehann/TransformUtils.jl/README.md

     julia> pp = SO3(0) * Quaternion(0) * so3(0.1*randn(3)) * AngleAxis(0)

-Or maybe you want to compare that we still have identity rotation
+Or maybe you want to compare against another rotation

     julia> compare(SO3(0), pp) # returns true or false